 PES does still have the official Liverpool, Arsenal, Barcelona, Dortmund and Inter licenses among others.
-However, it still won't be able to compete with FIFA’s license to use basically every other official club kit and player likeness in the land.
+However, it still can't compete with FIFA’s license to use basically every other official club kit and player likeness in the land.

-PES 2020 will have Barcelona though, with Messi on the cover and exclusive rights to the likeness of the Camp Nou – so a small victory.
+PES 2020 has Barcelona though, with Messi on the cover and exclusive rights to the likeness of the Camp Nou – so a small victory.

-In terms of gameplay, there will be an improved Master League with better transfer dealings, legendary managers like Maradona and Cruyff, and updated gameplay.
+In terms of gameplay, there is an improved Master League with better transfer dealings, legendary managers like Maradona and Cruyff, and updated gameplay.

 There are several new ways for defenders to block shots with parries and diving headers.
 Off ball player movement intelligence should also help you drag the opposition away from the path of your next net bulging wonder goal.

 There are also hints you might be able to commit tactical fouls, a cynical feature of the modern game perhaps, but it makes play even more real.

 Konami and UEFA have also announced the creation of the UEFA eEURO 2020 tournament.
 The brand-new esports competition, exclusive to eFootball PES 2020, will see national football associations from across Europe submit representatives to compete for glory.